FridaWikell/python-snake/README.md

 ![Screenshot of the start snake](doc/welcome-snake.webp)

-The snake at the start page is supposed to welcome the user and present which game the user are welcome to play.
+The snake at the start page is supposed to welcome the user and present which game the user is welcome to play.

 #### Start menu